Dynamic Rank Reinforcement Learning for Adaptive Low-Rank Multi-Head Self Attention in Large Language Models: Discussion and Future Work

-\begin{itemize} \item \textbf{Training Complexity:} The current implementation relies on a ``warm-start'' strategy via Behavior Cloning (BC) from an offline oracle.
+While the DR-RL framework demonstrates a superior Pareto frontier compared to static baselines, several limitations warrant rigorous discussion: \begin{itemize} \item Training Complexity: The current implementation relies on a ``warm-start'' strategy via Behavior Cloning (BC) from an offline oracle.
 This introduces a dependency on pre-computed optimal trajectories, increasing the complexity of the training pipeline.
-Future iterations should explore End-to-End Joint Training, where policy gradients flow directly from the language modeling loss, eliminating the need for a separate oracle. \item \textbf{Conservatism of Perturbation Bounds:} The spectral bounds derived from matrix perturbation theory (Eq. \ref{eq:perturbation_bound_deriv}) represent sufficient but not necessary conditions for stability.
+Future iterations should explore End-to-End Joint Training, where policy gradients flow directly from the language modeling loss, eliminating the need for a separate oracle. \item Conservatism of Perturbation Bounds: The spectral bounds derived from matrix perturbation theory (Eq. \ref{eq:perturbation_bound_deriv}) represent sufficient but not necessary conditions for stability.
 In practice, they can be overly conservative, restricting the agent from making aggressive rank reductions even when semantically safe.
-Developing tight, input-dependent bounds specific to the softmax attention kernel could unlock further efficiency gains. \item \textbf{Inference Overhead:} Although we employ lightweight Transformer policies, the computational cost of the RL agent and the batched SVD operations is non-negligible at extremely small batch sizes (e.g., $B=1$).
+Developing tight, input-dependent bounds specific to the softmax attention kernel could unlock further efficiency gains. \item Inference Overhead: Although we employ lightweight Transformer policies, the computational cost of the RL agent and the batched SVD operations is non-negligible at extremely small batch sizes (e.g., $B=1$).
 The framework is most effective in high-throughput regimes, such as batched server-side inference, rather than single-stream edge execution. \end{itemize}